LaunchCodeEducation/lchs/src/chapters/dictionaries/pirate-translator.rst

 Lists vs. Dictionaries
 ----------------------

-First, neither collection is "better" than the other.
-There are some jobs that lists solve more easily, while dictionaries provide the best choice for other tasks.
-Lists and dictionaries are different, and this gives us two very useful tools for solving problems.
+First, neither collection is better than the other.
+They are just different.
+There are some problems that lists solve more easily, while dictionaries are the better choice for other tasks.

 The question isn't which collection is *better* than the other.
 The proper question is which data structure best *fits the job at hand*.

-Let's take a look at one task where having labeled values (key/value pairs) really helps.
+Let's take a look at one task where using a dictionary really helps.

 Translation App
 ---------------